pierrenodet/spark-ensemble/docs/overview.md

 title: Overview
 ---

-## Why ?
+## Why?

-Want to switch Decision Trees to Neural Net in Random Forest to make avNNet ?
+Want to switch Decision Trees to Neural Net in Random Forest to make avNNet?

-There is no curse in elvish, entish or the tongues of men for this treachery.
+There is no curse in elvish, entish, or the tongues of men for this treachery.

-But it's easy now !
+But it's easy now!

 ```scala
 val randomForest = new BaggingClassifier()